MarcusBilo/strategy-sort/README.md

 These results reflect the intended trade-off: when a suitable structure is present, the analysis phase often pays off; when it is not, performance remains competitive with Go's standard library.

-# Novelty

-Both adaptive and hybrid sorting are long-established concepts.
-What is novel about StrategySort, however, is its treatment of explicit presort analysis as a primary design decision.

-Instead of indirectly inferring the structure during the sorting process, StrategySort deliberately performs up to O(n) steps before sorting in order to make data-driven strategy decisions.
-This design challenges the common assumption that such presort analysis is inherently wasteful and shows that it can be beneficial in practice for general sorting operations.

 # Timsort

-StrategySort is not the first algorithm to perform a prepass analysis on the input.
-Timsort, for example, performs such an analysis in order to:
+Timsort, for example, also performs such an analysis in order to:

 - identify monotonic runs,
 - reverse descending runs,
 - determine the order of merges.

-In this sense, the idea of paying O(n) in advance is not unique.
+In this sense, the idea of paying O(n) in advance is not new.
 However, this is where the designs differ:

 Timsort
-- Always performs a merge-based stable sort
-- Uses the analysis only to optimize the execution of merges
+- Uses the analysis to optimize the execution of merges

 StrategySort
-- Chooses between fundamentally different sorting algorithms
-- Uses analysis to decide which algorithm to execute
+- Uses analysis to decide which fundamentally different sorting algorithm to execute

 Instead of optimizing a single algorithm, StrategySort treats sorting as a problem of strategy selection.